zsk612/tp/docs/DeveloperGuide.md

 **Implementation**

-When the user attempts to delete an added profile, the ProfileSession, Ui, ProfileParser, Command, CommandLib, ProfileStorage, Profile and CommandResult classes will be accessed.
+When the user attempts to delete an added profile, the ProfileSession, CommonUi, ProfileParser, Command, CommandLib, ProfileStorage, Profile and CommandResult classes will be accessed.
 The following sequence of steps will then occur:

 1. User executes `delete`
-    1. `ProfileSession` calls `Ui.getUserCommand()` to receive user input.
+    1. `ProfileSession` calls `CommonUi.getUserCommand()` to receive user input.
     1. ProfileSession` calls `ProfileParser.parseCommand()` to parse user input into a string array.
 1. Creating `ProfileDelete` object.
    1. Based on the parsed input, `ProfileSession` calls `CommandLib` to return the correct Command Object `ProfileDelete`.
 1. Executing command.
     1. `ProfileSession` calls `ProfileDelete.execute()` with the rest of parsed input.
     1. `ProfileDelete` calls `ProfileStorage.loadData()` to load existing profile in the system.
 If there is no existing profile, `ProfileDelete` returns a failure result to `ProfileSession`.
 Otherwise, the process continues with step `3`.
-    1. `ProfileDelete` calls `Ui.CheckConfirmation()` to get user's confirmation on the deletion since this action is irrevocable.
+    1. `ProfileDelete` calls `CommonUi.CheckConfirmation()` to get user's confirmation on the deletion since this action is irrevocable.
 If user  fails to confirm, `ProfileDelete` returns an abort result to `ProfileSession`.
 Otherwise, the process continues with step `4`.
     1. `ProfileDelete` calls `ProfileStorage.saveData()` to save a `null` object which represents a deleted profile.
     1. `ProfileDelete` returns a result to `ProfileSession`.
 1. Prompting result to user.
     1. `ProfileSession` calls `CommandResult.getFeedbackMessage()` to get the execution feedback message.
-    1. `ProfileSession` calls `Ui.showToUser()` to show result to the user.
+    1. `ProfileSession` calls `CommonUi.showToUser()` to show result to the user.

-All descriptions, warnings and responses will be handled by `Ui` to ensure consistence across the app.
+All descriptions, warnings and responses will be handled by `CommonUi` to ensure consistence across the app.

 The sequence diagram below summarizes how deleting an added profile works: